Inevitably every year at this time we get the rash of “is blogging dead” blog posts.

 People were less jaded…

-Ranking blog posts in search engines was easier…
+Ranking blog posts in search engines were easier…

-So if you’re just starting a brand new blog this year, you may be facing a bit of an uphill battle.
+So if you’re just starting a brand new blog this year, I’m not gonna lie, you may be facing a bit of an uphill battle.

-However if you know what’s working, starting a blog is still a totally viable strategy in 2018.
+However, if you know what’s working, starting a blog is still a totally viable strategy in 2021 and beyond.

 1) Embrace At Least One Other Platform